shoshannamb/softwareguild/README.md

 # softwareguild

-The content herein is content that I completed while at the Software Guild.
+This repo contains projects that I completed while at the Software Guild.